MicrosoftDocs/Hololens/hololens/hololens-updates.md

 >
 > You can use Windows 10 update ring policies to manage HoloLens 2 updates.

 ### How to optimize HoloLens updates

 Many users want their devices to update seamlessly and as soon as possible, ensuring that all their devices stay on the same version.
 There are a few things to keep in mind as HoloLens is a bit different from other devices like your Desktop PC or mobile phone.

-HoloLens performs updates in 3 stages. **Scan -> Download &amp; Install -> Reboot.** In this quick guide we'll go over each stage, explain the default behaviors, and then discuss some configurations you can use to optimize each step.
+HoloLens performs updates in 3 stages. **Scan -> Download &amp; Install -> Reboot**.
+In this quick guide we'll go over each stage, explain the default behaviors, and then discuss some configurations you can use to optimize each step.

-Overall summary of best practices:

-The device should be plugged in and connected to the internet outside of configured Active Hours, usually overnight, to ensure an update can be applied.
-Go to Settings -> Update & Security -> Windows Update to see current Active Hour settings.
+**Overall summary of best practices:** The device should be plugged in and connected to the internet outside of configured Active Hours, usually overnight, to ensure an update can be applied.
+Go to **Settings** -> **Update & Security** -> **Windows Update** to see current Active Hour settings.

 #### 1. Scan